Laos–Thailand relations: History

-1867-1980
+1867–1980

 France and Siam signed a treaty on 15 July 1867 once preceded an effort to establish a French protectorate of Cambodia, the territorial disputes of Indochinese peninsula for the expansion of French Indochina which led the Incident of Rattanakosin Era 112.
 The Siamese agreed to cede Laos to France on 3 October 1893 as part of French Indochina with the Treaty of Peace and Convention in Bangkok, which was ratified on February 2, 1894.
 The treaty established the Mekong as the frontier between the two countries between the French explorer Auguste Pavie and King Rama V of Siam.
 During World War II, Laos was invaded and controlled by Vichy France, Thailand, Imperial Japan and Free France which led the Surrender of Japan in French Indochina following the two Atomic bombs of Hiroshima and Nagasaki in August 1945.
 Laos obtained independence in 1949 and has completed independence from France on 22 October 1953, followed by Cambodia on 9 November.
 Kaysone Phomvihane, the leader of Lao People's Revolutionary Party joined Pathet Lao as of Marxist-Leninist movement.
-Pol Pot ("Saloth Sâr") who was once educated in Paris, France to join the French Communist Party from 1 October 1949 to 13 January 1953.
+Saloth Sâr ("Pol Pot", a French pseudonym as Politique Potentielle), who was once educated in Paris, France to join the French Communist Party from 1 October 1949 to 13 January 1953.
 He established a new communist party as the "Workers' Party of Kampuchea" in 1960, later renamed as the "Communist Party of Kampuchea" in 1966, which led the beginning of the Cambodian Civil War in 1967.
 The Khmer Rouge ("Cambodian Reds") ideology combined elements of communism, heavily influenced by Maoism, with a strong form of Khmer nationalism.
 In 1970, Sihanouk was overthrown by the United States-led Khmer Republic during the coup of Lon Nol.
 By 1971, Angkar had launched a military operation as Chenla II supported by the Viet Cong and the North Vietnamese.
 By 1974, Angkar and the Khmer Rouge had captured the city of Kampot against Lon Nol's Khmer Republic government.
 Both Laotian and Cambodian communists on the orders of Chairman Mao and the People's Liberation Army to overthrow not just Sihanouk or Lon Nol of the Khmer Republic, but King Sisavang Vatthana and the Royal Family of Laos which is until the fall of Vientiane during the Laotian Civil War on 2 December 1975 as the Royal Lao Army surrendered to Pathet Lao after long years of civil war defeating the American imperialism, especially eight months after the Fall of Phnom Penh that surrendered to the Khmer Rouge and the beginning of Year Zero.
 On 5 January 1976, Cambodia has been proclaimed and constituted as Democratic Kampuchea which had very close ties with China and North Korea as a special relationship between the two countries.